 Tower of London

-5. Shad Thames: When you cross the bridge to the south side and turn left you find yourself in an area called Shad Thames.
+Shad Thames: When you cross the bridge to the south side and turn left you will be in an area called Shad Thames.
 This is a historic street called Shad Thames and the surrounding area is also known by this name (and Butler’s Wharf).
-This location has an abundance of 19th century warehouses which are now restaurants, apartments and offices.
+This location has an abundance of 19th-century warehouses that are now restaurants, apartments and offices.
 Originally the warehouses housed tea, coffee and spices.
 Today, the area is named after these commodities, Cayenne Court, being an example.
 Look up and you will see walkways crossing the sky from one building to the next.
 Sir Terrance Conran was instrumental in redeveloping this area.

 One Tower Bridge Apartments and Restaurants